Do Go On - Do Go On Presents: Arty Facts - Vault

 I'd love to hear about it.

-let's describe what it is that we're sitting underneath.
+Well, first of all, let's describe what it is that we're sitting underneath.

-Obviously, very large scale sculpture.
+Obviously, very large-scale sculpture.

-It's about five-ish meters tall, made from welded steel,
+It's about five-ish metres tall, made from welded steel, painted this beautiful, bright, warm yellow,

-which you see around Melbourne quite a bit now.
+which you see around Melbourne quite a bit now, and that is not a coincidence.

-probably what you would have said.
 I hope the surgery went well.
-Abstraction.
-So yeah a

-type of art that uses geometric shape and form to generate abstract
+abstraction.
+So yeah, a type of art that uses geometric shape and form to generate abstract

 compositions.
-So essentially it's not trying to be anything or look like anything, it's just its own,
+So essentially it's not trying to be anything or look like anything, it's just

+Yeah.
 I think it's the best way to talk about it.
-So it currently sits here outside the Australian Centre for Contemporary Art, or ACCA, in South
+So it currently sits here outside the

-Bank, but it hasn't always lived here.
+Australian Centre for Contemporary Art or Acker and South Bank, but it hasn't always lived here.

 So a little bit of backstory.